 I’m not that big a fan the writing and the story is a bit too predictable.
 But the drawings are great, especially how Daniel manages to capture different lighting conditions and the atmospheres of all fantastic places his alter ego visits.
 Well worth a look.

 My kids read all the already available chapters and loved them.
-I’ll follow along1 and I’ll surely by the completed book.
+I’ll follow along1 and I’ll surely buy the completed book.

 For now, only seven chapters have been completed and published ↩

-The last big fight scene of Daredevil, Season 1, Episode 2 reminded my of the iconic fight scene in Park Chan-Wook’s Oldboy.
+The last big fight scene in Daredevil, Season 1, Episode 2 reminded my of the iconic fight scene in Park Chan-Wook’s Oldboy.

 Partly because of its setting.
-Mainly because of the determination and despair the main character fights.
-Loosing is not an option.
+But mainly because the main character fights with determination and despair.
+Losing is not an option.
 In both cases the lone fighter is hurt and exhausted but gets up again and again.

 The ratings I’d give the four movies:

 One thing worth mentioning about the increasing possibilities and use of special effects: as soon as they get believable (not so much in Alien³) they do not add to the tension of the movie, do not make it more suspenseful.
 The special effects make them more gross.
 Alien: Resurrection is filled with moments in which you feel compelled to grimace and look away.
 Doesn’t add to the suspension though.
 Alien, the first movie, is still the best and most thrilling of the series.
 There they used darkness and great acting to make the horror believable.